 Behold!
 That peak season where we all pack up to go hiking in amazing places!
 These few lines of hiking safety tips bears will save you from a disastrous encounter with bears.
 We all love hiking, who doesn’t!
-Yes, it is all thrilling and fascinating especially in the months of July and August.
+Yes, it is all thrilling and fascinating, especially in the months of July and August.
 You go hiking in those places that have made your desire to be there.
 You are there finally!

-Bears are categorized into 3 species that is the polar bear (found above Arctic Circle), brown bear and black bear.
-If you are hiking in upper Arctic Circle is only when you will have an encounter with a polar bear otherwise you will just meet the two.
-The black bear comes in a different range of colors that is jet black, white, chocolate, cinnamon and blond.
+Bears are categorized into 3 species that is the polar bear (found above Arctic Circle), brown bear, and black bear.
+If you are hiking in the upper Arctic Circle is only when you will have an encounter with a polar bear otherwise you will just meet the two.
+The black bear comes in a different range of colors jet black, white, chocolate, cinnamon, and blond.
 But most are herbivores!

 Brown bears are in 2 categories: grizzlies and brown bears.
 Moreover, brown bears (1000lbs) are larger than grizzlies (200-800 lbs).
 Similarly, brown bears are larger than black bears and have shoulder humps.

 Bears get audacious and avoid people as much as they can.
 Therefore when you are hiking, make sure you camp safely.
-Do you know most bear encounter end in a peaceful way, no harm at all!
+Do you know most bear encounters end in a peaceful way, with no harm at all!
 Follow these guidelines of hiking safety tips bears and you will be good, though safety is not totally assured.
 But first, the safest way to prevent a bear attack is via never having any encounter with any bear.
-Nonetheless:

-Let your backpacking food never get obtained by bears.
+1. Let your backpacking food never get obtained by bears.
 Once a bear acquires food, then efforts to obtain more will be more aggressive.
-All types of human and animal food, oils, and cosmetics attract bears and will go to extra extents of destroying cars and breaking things to get them.
-The above-mentioned items have to be kept in places that bears cannot reach like food cache which is bear resistant, storage box offered at campsites, and a high granary-like structure suspended 10-20 feet above the ground.
+All types of human and animal food, oils, and cosmetics attract bears and will go to the extra extent of destroying cars and breaking things to get them.
+The above-mentioned items have to be kept in places that bears cannot reach like a food cache(bear-proof container) that is bear-resistant, a storage box offered at campsites, and a high granary-like structure suspended 10-20 feet above the ground.

-Do not wear overnight the clothes that you had when cooking.
+2. Do not wear overnight the clothes that you had when cooking.

-No food in a camping tent
+4. No food in a camping tent.

-Pack out every food scrap and garbage, no burying!
+6. Pack out every food scrap and garbage, no burying!

-Lash the pets while you are resting
+7. Lash the pets while you are resting.

-Have a flashlight at night
+8. Have a flashlight at night.

-Sleep far from areas of cooking
+9. Sleep far from areas of cooking.

-When a bear approaches your camp, simply just go off to a safer place.
+11. When a bear approaches your camp, simply just go off to a safer place.
 Report if it occurs to the officers there.

 Equally mentioned, when you are hiking it is advised that you know the trail under which you are going to hike.
 The trail shouldn’t be thick with bushes, parsnip thickets, and berry patches.
 In addition to knowing your hiking trail, do not go to places with loud streams or blind corners.